Manila, Philippines (PH)

 Ninoy Aquino Airport lies around 7km south of Manila.
-The airport has four terminal:
+The airport has four terminals:

 Terminal 1 accommodates most international flights.
 It has no domestic flights section, so if you have a connecting domestic flight, you have to transfer to another terminal to catch it.